Article Collection

 V0 Unix existed for about one year and ran on DEC PDP-7, two DEC PDP-9, and one DEC PDP-15 computer at Bell Labs.
 There is a video of V0 Unix running on a PDP-7 available from Living Computers: Museum + Labs.

-As Bell Labs was not willing to fund another research in operating systems, the group’s request for a purchase of DEC PDP-10 or SDS Sigma 7 mainframe was not approved, and the work on Unix was initially without management support.
+As Bell Labs was not interested in funding more operating systems research, the group’s request for a purchase of DEC PDP-10 or SDS Sigma 7 mainframe was not approved, and the work on Unix was initially without management support.

-The group continued extending the implementation of this new operating system on PDP-7, and even though it was about ten times slower than other machines in the computer center, it was used by impressive names – Thompson, Ritchie, McIlroy, Robert Morris, and few others, two users at a time.
+The group continued developing this new operating system on PDP-7, and even though it was about ten times slower than other machines in the computer center, it was used by impressive names – Thompson, Ritchie, McIlroy, Robert Morris, and few others, up to two users at a time.

 In early 1970, Thompson and Ritchie managed to get funding for a just-announced DEC PDP-11/20.
 The configuration ordered by the department costed about $65,000 at the time, which was a magnitude less than other proposals the group had submitted without success in the previous one or two years (although all were well within budget).
 So unlike for expensive mainframes, Unix was intended for, comparatively, more affordable minicomputers.

 But the key to getting the request approved was not the amount.
-(Bell Labs was financed with 1% from tax on every telephone in the US, and employees were entitled to personal yearly budget in the amount equal to their yearly loaded salary.
+(Bell Labs was financed with 1% from tax on telephones and calls in the US, and employees were entitled to personal yearly budget in the amount equal to their yearly loaded salary.
 It was easy to combine 4 or 5 people and reach multi-million dollar budgets for projects.)

 Rather, the key was was Joe Ossanna’s idea to involve the patents department.
 The department needed an adequate system for producing and managing patent applications.
 As no software was capable of fulfilling the requirements and also auto-formatting text, printing math symbols, and printing line numbers on pages, they were planning to purchase a specialized computer.